'''

 as keys and numpy arrays as values.

-List of lead names to include and their order.
-If `None`, all unique
+Lead names to include and their order.
+Defaults to the standard

 padding : `bool`, default `True`